-The school received a grant of £8900 for primary school sports in the academic year April 2015 – April 2016.
+The school received a grant of £xxxx for primary school sports in the academic year September 2017 – 2018.
 Our school budget increased this grant with a further £10,000.

 We believe in a holistic approach to the development of sport and physical activity for all and encourage collaboration and partnership working to make the best use of resources and enhance PE and sport provision in order to raise participation and achievement for all pupils.
 Our rationale for the use of Sports Premium funding, which the Governors have agreed, are that it must be used so that:

 With the above rationale in mind, and following the guidelines for how to spend this money, our plans for the use of the Sports Premium funding is shown at the beginning of this page.

 We evaluated the impact of the Sports Premium funding as part of our normal self-evaluation and provision mapping arrangements.
 We looked at how well we used our Sport Premium to improve the quality and breadth of PE and sporting provision, including increasing participation in PE and sport so that all pupils develop healthy lifestyles and reach the performance levels they are capable of.

 We have measured the impact of the activities provided with sports premium funding and progress in PE is seen as good this year.
 We also look at the other areas of development such as self-esteem, confidence and the numbers of pupils involved in sporting activities in and out of school.
 This year there has been a noticeable change in children’s attitude to physical education and engagement in sporting activities whereby there has been an increased desire to be selected to represent the school in competitions.
 Furthermore we have seen an increased participation in all our sporting activities.
 Children have accessed sport for leisure and also as part of our teams.
 Our teams have seen success this year as we reached the final in the Football, Hockey and Basketball inter-school tournaments.
-We won the Cricket, Rounders and represented our district in the Cheshire and Warrington finals where while we may not have gained first place we were awarded the ‘Spirit of the Games’ award.
+We won the Girls Football, Cricket, Rounders and represented our district in the Cheshire and Warrington finals.
 We have also increased our swimming provision at the local pool giving lessons to two year groups this year to support improvement in swimming for individuals.

 Assessments are made both formally and informally using our school assessment systems as well as feedback from staff and visitors to the school.
 Feedback gained from other coaches and school staff saw our children presented with the ‘Fair Play’ trophy.
 This shows that sport in Marlfields is teaching the children to have aspirations to win but only should it be on a fair basis.
-One of our children was successful in trials to a Macclesfield and Cheshire Football U12’s team and this again we believe is a strength of how we provide opportunities for all our pupils taking into account personal strengths and difficulties.
+One of our children was successful in a local trampolining club competition and this again we believe is a strength of how we provide opportunities for all our pupils taking into account personal strengths and difficulties.